 By inviting musicologists, intendants and artistic directors our festival encourage collaborations between researchers and musicians.
 This way we ensure our festival's strong basis in science and knowledge, while curating a space for performance and art.

-More specific information about the artistst and concert programme will be released soon!
+More specific information about the concert programme, artists and tickets can be found here!

 Specs On!
 International Feminist Art Music Festival is aiming to create a platform for art music with a clear gender related focus.